Himalayan tahr: Characteristics

 The Himalayan tahr has a small head, small pointed ears, large eyes, and horns that vary between males and females.
 Their horns reach a maximum length of 46 cm.
 Himalayan tahrs are sexually dimorphic, with females being smaller in weight and in size and having smaller horns.
 The horn is curved backwards, preventing injury during mating season when headbutting is a common mating ritual among males.
 The average male tahr usually weighs around 73 kg, with females averaging 36 kg and is shorter in height than in length.
 The exterior of a tahr is well adapted to the harsh climate of the Himalayans.
 They sport thick, reddish wool coats and thick undercoats, indicative of the conditions of their habitat.
 Their coats thin with the end of winter and becomes lighter in color.

 As a member of the ungulate group of mammals, the Himalayan tahr possesses an even number of toes.
 They have adapted the unique ability to grasp both smooth and rough surfaces that are typical of the mountainous terrain on which they reside.
 This useful characteristic also helps their mobility.
 The hooves of the tahr have a rubber-like core which allows for gripping smooth rocks while keratin at the rim of their hooves allow increased hoof durability, which is important for traversing the rocky ground.
 This adaptation allows for confident and swift maneuvering of the terrain.

 The lifespan of a Himalayan tahr typically ranges around 14 or 15 years, with females living longer than males.
 The oldest known Himalayan tahr lived to 22 years old in captivity.

 Behaviour and ecology

 Male, female and young, drinking from the Bhagirathi River in Uttarkashi, Uttarakhand, India.

 Three individuals on a snowy ridge in the Annapurna region of Nepal.

 The Himalayan tahr is adapted to life in a cool climate with rocky terrain, which allows them to be found in mountainous areas.
-In the Himalayas, they are mainly found on slopes ranging from 2,500 to 5,000 m.
+In the Himalayas, they are mainly found on slopes ranging from 2,500 to 5,000 m (8,200 to 16,400 ft).
 Himalayan tahr can eat a wide variety of plants.
 They most often inhabit locations where vegetation is exposed for browsing and grazing.
 During the winter (when snow covers vegetation at higher elevations), they are found on lower-altitude slopes.